oceantracker/oceantracker/docs/_build/html/_sources/index.rst.txt

 * Native grid particle tracking which preserves the vertical resolution
       * `SCHISM <http://ccrm.vims.edu/schismweb/>` for both  Slayer and LSC vertical grids
       * FVCOM model output, which preserves the resolution of
-      * Support for ROMs regular grids is being developed
+      * regular native grid ROMs
 * Builds heat maps on the fly, without recording particle tracks, also inside polygon counts computed on the fly
 * Backward and forward in time particle tracking
 * Shoreline stranding of particles by the tide and resuspension from the bottom